Project31/ansible-kubernetes-openshift-pi3/README.md

    * **master** IP address of the Master
    * **nodes** All nodes which are not Master

-3. Copy over the configuration and adapt it.
+3. If required, copy over the configuration and adapt it:

         cp config.yml.example config.yml
         vi config.yml

-   You should at least put in your WLAN credentials, but you are also free to adapt the other values.

 ### Basic Node Setup

 If you have already created a cluster with these playbooks and want to start a fresh, please be sure that you cleanup your `~/.ssh/known_hosts` from the old host keys.
+The script `tools/cleanup_known_hosts.sh` can be used for this.
 You should be able to ssh into each of the nodes without warnings.
 Also you must be able to reach the internet from the nodes.

 In the next step the basic setup (without Kubernetes) is performed.
 This is done by